Functional equation for LC-functions with even or odd modulator: Background material

 \subsection{LC-formula}

-As introduced in \eqref{e:LC_For}, the LC-formula unifies the two functions LC and FC through a single equation that holds for $\sigma\neq0$.
-Indeed, according to \fullref{Remark}{r:LC_Fun_Pol}, the LC-function $L(s,f)$ is known to be analytic throughout the entire complex plane except, possibly, at the point $1$---based on whether $p_f(0)$ vanishes or not.
+As introduced in \eqref{e:LC_For}, the LC-formula unifies the two functions LC and FC through a single equation that holds for $s\neq0$ \marginpar{Corrected: replaced $\sigma\neq0$ with $s\neq0$.}.
+Indeed, according to Remark~\ref{r:LC_Fun_Pol}, the LC-function $L(s,f)$ is known to be analytic throughout the entire complex plane except, possibly, at the point $1$---based on whether $p_f(0)$ vanishes or not.
 This fact establishes that the singularities $\dotsc$, $-3$, $-2$, $-1$, $1$, $2$, $3$, $\dotsc$ of the right-hand side of \eqref{e:LC_For} are removable.

 Now, we add a brief clarification on the Hankel contour related to the FC-function $ F(s,f_{(\omega)}) $, where $\omega=\pm 2i\pi$.
 From Equations \eqref{e:pf_Ser} and \eqref{e:f_Alp}, we deduce that $p_{f_{(\omega)}}(t)=p_f(\omega t)$.
 Consequently,